bao-project/bao-docs/source/bao_hyp/config.rst

 Virtual Machine Configuration
 *****************************

-The VM configuration enables users to define the characteristics of each the virtualized platform.
+The VM configuration enables users to define the characteristics of each virtualized platform.
 It encompasses critical details that define the VM's run-time environment, performance, and overall capabilities.
 By customizing this configuration, users can tailor the virtual platform to suit specific workload requirements and application needs for their virtual machines.
 The configuration encompasses the definition of: